Give me a sample of a 4As Lesson Plan?

 Answer:

-sorry hindi ko alang kung anong sasagot yan wala pong question
+sorry hindi ko alang kung anong sasagot yan wala pong question13. example detailed lesson plan in grammar lesson

 Parts of Speech